nils-mathieu/piscine-rust/module-02.md

 itself infinitely in both directions.
 The cell at coordinate `width + 1` is the cell at coordinate `1`.
 Similarly, the cell at coordinate `-1` is the cell at coordinate `width - 1`.
 * `print` must print the board to the terminal.
 When `clear` is `true`, the function must also clear a previously displayed board.
+Try not to clear the whole terminal!
+Just the board.

 **Hint:** you might want to look at *ANSI Escape Codes* if you don't know where to start!